 Please note: If you would like to request neighboring rooms next to your traveling companions, you and your traveling companions must have the same room types in order to be next to each other.
 For example, if you have requested a double room, but your traveling companions have requested a twin, or triple room, then neighboring rooms cannot be accommodated.
 However, if both you and your traveling companions match in room type, then neighboring rooms will likely be arranged for your convenience.

 If you have ever wished you could enjoy Japan's gorgeous autumn leaves and the exquisite beauty of cherry blossoms together at once, this tour has what you are looking for.
 The town of Obara features a unique and dazzling sight: cherry blossoms in full bloom, with a background of bright autumn leaves, in a scene that brings the beauties of autumn and spring together in one place.
-The town's Shikizakura, or "four-seasons cherry trees" bloom twice a year: first in spring at the usual time, a...
+The town's Shikizakura, or "four-seasons cherry trees" bloom twice a year: first in spring at the usual t...
 View More

 If you have ever wished you could enjoy Japan's